Igor Jurković: 2012

 On 10 March 2012 he made another big step defeating Freddy Kemayo on "Cro Cop Final Fight", he won in a close fight after extra round.

 He was expected to fight Ali Cenik on United Glory 15, but it was later changed and he faced Zabit Samedov, losing the fight via unanimous decision after suffering first round knockdown.
 Later in the fight Jurković was at least equal fighter, but knockdown was enough for Samedov to take deserved victory.
 In an interview after the fight he said that he was not ready for two tough fights in that short time.

-He was scheduled to fight for the championship belt of Cristian Bosch under WBC Muaythai organisation, but he gave up because he was also scheduled to fight in the Glory summer tournament that was planned to happen in Ukraine but cancelled.
+He was scheduled to fight for the championship belt of Cristian Bosch under WBC Muaythai organization, but he gave up because he was also scheduled to fight in the Glory summer tournament that was planned to happen in Ukraine but cancelled.
 In an interview Jurković said that he was sorry he could not fight for the belt as he believed that he could take it easily, and that he was never into Muay Thai but he felt the belt would have suited him.

 Glory World Series have announced a Glory grand Slam heavyweight 16 man, one-night, single-elimination tournament event in Tokyo, Japan in December, and Igor is expected to be one of 16 participants.

-October 6, 2012, Brussels, Belgium, Glory 2, it was last test before Glory Heavyweight Grand Slam, and another great victory.
+6 October 2012, Brussels, Belgium, Glory 2, it was last test before Glory Heavyweight Grand Slam, and another great victory.
 This time against Gregory Tony.
 Power advantage was on Jurković's side at the very beginning of the fight, his quick distance closing and power hooks were too much for French opponent.
 In the second round, after a punch Gregory's hand suffered a fracture, an old injury witch reopened.
 But that does not diminish Jurković's victory, which was achieved with many powerful body shoots.
 Three knockdowns in round two and referee stops the fight.